apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 Examples:

 #.
-Request a non existing record and an invalid type match for a record:
+Request a non existing record among with an invalid type for a record:

    .. code-block:: json
       :linenos:
-      :emphasize-lines: 7, 11

       {
          "id": "ded7018e-0720-11eb-abe2-001fc69cc946",